Techcyte/context-sync/README.md

 }
 ```

-If the user is already in a case when they initiate context sync send a requet with the case as the initial context.
+If the user is already in a case when they initiate context sync send a request with the case as the initial context.
 The server should switch to the context sent in this request unless it is unable to do so.

 ### Sync Accept